-As Chief Operating Officer, Mr. Pfitzinger is responsible for implementing FCSIC's strategic direction as set by the Board of Directors.
+Howard Rubin became FCSIC’s Chief Operating Officer in March 2021.
+As Chief Operating Officer, Mr. Rubin is responsible for implementing FCSIC's strategic direction as set by the Board of Directors.
 His responsibilities include insurance risk assessment, fund investments, policy formulation, regulations, and financial reporting.
-Prior to becoming Chief Operating Officer, Mr. Pfitzinger served as Director of Risk Management responsible for the overall direction of the division including direct responsibility for two major program areas, oversight of FCSIC’s investment portfolio and supervision of risk management activities.

 Andrew J. Grimaldi

 Chief Financial Officer

 Andrew Grimaldi is the Chief Financial Officer at the Farm Credit System Insurance Corporation and is responsible for the Corporation’s financial activities and leads the Financial Management Division.
 Andrew administers FCSIC’s annual revenue, including insurance premium assessments and investment income.
 He manages FCSIC’s cash and liquidity, oversees corporate accounting policy, budget and business plan development and financial reporting.
 Andrew is a licensed Certified Public Accountant and Attorney.
 He is also credentialed as a Certified Government Financial Manager and a Project Management Professional.
 He has extensive experience in accounting, internal controls, and managing teams.
 Prior to joining the FCSIC, Andrew was a Branch Chief at the Securities and Exchange Commission and while there led a number of system implementations to streamline and automate business processes.
 He also served as an auditor with the Government Accountability Office and KPMG.